jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

-# jsPsych "Hello World" experiment
+# jsPsych "Hello world" experiment

-In the long tradition of `hello world` examples, this tutorial creates an experiment that outputs the phrase "Hello World" to the browser.
+In the long tradition of **"Hello world!"** examples, this tutorial creates an experiment that outputs the phrase "Hello world!" to the browser.
 Though useless as an actual experiment, the process is helpful for learning the basics of using the jsPsych library.
 This tutorial will assume that you know very little about how to set up a web page.

 ## Step 1: Download the jsPsych library